 What is a Travel Visa?

-A travel visa is an official document which you receive from the government of the country you are visiting.
+A travel visa is an official document you receive from the government of the country you visit.
 It serves as a permit for you to be in the country.
 A visa is in the form of a stamp or a sticker attached on a blank page in the passport.

 Sometimes the need for a visa depends on your citizenship, the purpose of your visit, and the planned duration of your stay.

 In the past, immigration officers had the power to allow or reject the entry of visitors into a country.
 It is after granting the visitor entry that they would stamp the passport.
 Nowadays, most states require you to apply for a visa in advance.

 You obtain a travel visa from the embassy of the country you are visiting or its local consulates.
 A visit in this context is the reason for entry into a foreign country.
 Some countries allow visitors to acquire visas on arrival for brief visits.

 Typical information captured in a travel visa is the duration of your stay, the day you may enter, and the territory you may access in the country.
 The visa may also state whether you have permission to work in the country you are visiting.

 A travel visa is subject to checks by immigration officials at the point of entry.
 The country’s government you are visiting can revoke your visa at any time.

 In rare occasions, some states provide mandatory exit visas.
 Whether citizen or noncitizen, you have to apply for this document before leaving the country.
 Conversely, some countries have bilateral agreements to allow their citizens to visit or leave without visas.

 In the event the country you wish to visit does not have an embassy or a consulate, you may have to look for visa application services in another country.
 Otherwise, the host country can process your visa and arrange for you to collect it at the entry port.